Ambrolauri Municipality: Geography

-Ambrolauri is situated in the Greater Caucasus's southern slope zone and borders various subranges of the Caucasus.
-Its southern geographical boundary is the Racha Range while in the north it is limited by the Lechkhumi Range, where its highest mountains peaks are located.
-The municipality is crossed by the Rioni and its tributaries Krikhula, Znakura, Shareula, Lukhuni, Ritseula and Askistskali.
-Due to the mountainous character the agricultural land only occupies 240 km2 (21%) of the sparsely populated municipal territory.
-The municipality contains rich resources of arsenic and gypsum.
+Ambrolauri is situated in the southern slope of the Greater Caucasus and borders various subranges of the Caucasus.
+Its southern geographical boundary is the Racha Range while its northern limit is the Lechkhumi Range, where its highest mountain peaks are located.
+The municipality is crossed by the Rioni and its tributaries: Krikhula, Znakura, Shareula, Lukhuni, Ritseula and Askistskali.
+Due to its mountainous character the agricultural land only occupies 240 km2 (21%) of the sparsely populated municipal territory.
+The municipality also contains rich deposits of arsenic and gypsum.

 History

-The municipality was created as a raion in 1930.
-Until then, its territory was part of Racha Uyezd in Kutaisi Governorate and between 1928 and 1930 of the short-lived Racha-Lechkhumi Uyezd when it became an independent district (raion).
-In 1951–1953, it was a part of the Kutaisi Okrug.
-With the creation of administrative regions in 1995, Ambrolauri became part of Racha-Lechkhumi and Kvemo.
-In 2006 the raion was transformed into a municipality.
+The municipality was established as a raion in 1930.
+Before that, its territory was part of Racha Uyezd in Kutaisi Governorate and, between 1928 and 1930, of the short-lived Racha-Lechkhumi Uyezd, when it became an independent district (raion).
+From 1951 to 1953, it was part of Kutaisi Okrug.
+With the creation of administrative regions in 1995, Ambrolauri became part of Racha-Lechkhumi and Kvemo Svaneti.
+In 2006, the raion was transformed into a municipality.

-Between 2014 and 2017 the city of Ambrolauri, like six others, was separated from the municipality and was a so-called "self-governed" city (or kalaki).
+Between 2014 and 2017, the city of Ambrolauri, like six others, was separated from the municipality and was a so-called "self-governed" city (or kalaki).
 In 2017 this decision was reverted and the city Ambrolauri, like six other cities, lost its self-governing status again when the central government deemed this reform too expensive and inefficient.